Sunday, March 29, 2009

 So, here are some programs that i came across recently, which i think legal and affordable enough for anyone to venture .
 In f act, for those who being retrenched and out of job recently, these programs are actually a good start to venture as a full time business.However, some of the program here already have 'not-so-good' reputations among the venturer community,but i believe that its not the program or the system that sucks but the people who joined it.
 It is the greedy-but-lazy member of the program who always screwed up things and then spread the wrong ideology to the public.
 These kind of people who have HYIP mentality of 'Deposit,Sit back and get money' and forgot that to earn the return(money) from these programs , they actually have to work it out.

-if you really sure that the programs/business ventures mentioned below is HYIP, please INFORM ME!
+That's why I will try my best not to include HYIP programs but if you really sure that the programs/business ventures mentioned below is HYIP, please INFORM ME!

 SO, let's the Venture begin..but...ENTER AT YOUR OWN RISK !!